Depth3DLane: Monocular 3D Lane Detection via Depth Prior Distillation

 \subsection{Ablation Studies}

-In this section, we conduct ablation studies on OpenLane to analyze the impact of multi-scale feature alignment and key modules in our framework.
-The experiments evaluate different scale combinations for distillation and assess the contributions of the \textit{Hierarchical Depth-Aware Head}, \textit{Feature Distillation and Fusion}, and \textit{Conditional Random Field} modules.
+To validate the effectiveness of our proposed components, we conduct a series of ablation studies on the OpenLane dataset, selecting ResNet-34 \cite{he2016deep} as the backbone for the experiments.
+These studies evaluate different scale combinations for distillation and assess the individual and combined contributions of the \textit{Depth Structure Deconstruction}, \textit{Contextual Prior Injection}, and \textit{Geometric Coherence Refiner} modules.